Fast facts about this important coverage

 Bodily injury coverage is required

-In most states, your policy must include bodily injury coverage – insurance that, if the event is covered, covers the costs if people are injured or killed in an accident that's your fault.
+In most states, your policy must include bodily injury coverage – insurance that, if the event is covered, covers the costs if people are injured or killed in an accident that's your fault up to your policy coverage limits.
 It may also cover expenses such as medical fees, loss of income and, in some cases, legal fees if you are sued.
-If you have a deductible, you will have to pay that before the insurance kicks in.
+If you have a deductible, you will have to pay that amount and your insurance coverage pays for covered losses up to your policy coverage limits.

 Property damage coverage is also required